Mari Illustrious Makinami: Rebuild of Evangelion

 In Evangelion: 3.0 You Can (Not) Redo, set fourteen years after the second chapter in a nearly-unlivable world, Mari is part of an organization formed to destroy Nerv known as Wille.
 Her body, like that of the other pilots, has remained unchanged due to what is called "the curse of the Evas".
 She often works with Asuka Shikinami, with whom she has a close relationship, and obeys the orders of Captain Misato Katsuragi.
 She and Asuka head with Mari's Evangelion Unit 08 into space to intercept and recover 01, with Shinji inside it.
 Sometime later Asuka's 02 and Mari's 08 faces another Evangelion, the Evangelion-13 with Shinji and Kaworu Nagisa aboard in the Nerv base.
 Mari covers Asuka during the fight and pulls Shinji out of the robot's cockpit, asking him to save Asuka.

-In Evangelion 3.0+1.0: Thrice Upon a Time, the final installment of the saga, Mari prepares with Asuka and Shinji at the Wille and they head to the South Pole, the epicenter of the catastrophic Second Impact.
+In Evangelion 3.0+1.0: Thrice Upon a Time, the final instalment of the saga, Mari prepares with Asuka and Shinji at the Wille and they head to the South Pole, the epicenter of the catastrophic Second Impact.
 Mari and Asuka, on their respective Evangelions, face a series of enemies known as Mark.07.
 At the end of the battle, Mari has Shinji board the Eva-01 to confront Gendo Ikari; she enters the ship containing Nerv's deputy commander, Kozo Fuyutsuki, and says goodbye to him.
 At the end of the film, Mari and Shinji meet on a beach and say goodbye again to the Evangelions.
 They meet much later on the platform of a train station.
 Mari removes a collar named DSS Choker from Shinji's neck and they take each other by the hand, ready to live in a new world.